Physics-50/Module-2/docs/week4.md

 [![p1](images/d2r4.png)](images/d2r4.png){:target="_blank"}

 Your deliverable will also be graded for the quality of your data and the conclusions you drew.
-This will appear in Gradescope as Question 4: Figure 2 - Content.
+This will appear in Gradescope as:<br>
+"Question 4: Figure 2 - Content".
 [4 points]